ericmoore123/web_searchAPI/README.md

 # Web Search API
-This small project was created as a poilerplate for interfacing with JSON data from a custom built NodeJS API.
+This small project was created as a boilerplate for interfacing with JSON data from a custom built NodeJS API.

 ### Project created using:
 - Javascript